 At the time of listing in 1967, the Kauai akialoa faced threats from habitat loss, avian disease, and predation by introduced mammals.
 The best available information now indicates that the Kauai akialoa is extinct.
 The species appears to have been vulnerable to introduced avian disease.
 In addition, the effects of small population size likely limited the species' genetic variation and adaptive capacity, thereby increasing the vulnerability of the species to environmental stressors including habitat loss and degradation.
-Since its last detection in 1969, qualified observers have conducted extensive surveys and searches but have not detected the species.
+Since its last detection in 1969, qualified observers have conducted extensive surveys, and searches but have not detected the species.
 Available information indicates that the species was not able to persist in the face of environmental stressors, and we conclude that the best available scientific and commercial information indicates that the species is extinct.

-Kauai nukupuu (Hemignathus hanapepe)
+Kauai Nukupuu (Hemignathus Hanapepe)

-The Kauai nukupuu (Hemignathus hanapepe) was listed as endangered on March 11, 1967 (32 FR 4001), and was included in the Kauai Forest Birds Recovery Plan (USFWS 1983), as well as the Revised Recovery Plan for Hawaiian Forest Birds (USFWS 2006).
+Please refer to our proposed rule, published on September 30, 2021 (86 FR 54298), for a thorough review of the species background and legal history.
+Here, we will briefly summarize the species background.
+On March 11, 1967, we listed the Kauai nukupuu as endangered (32 FR 4001).
+This bird was included in the Kauai Forest Birds Recovery Plan (USFWS 1983, p.
+1), as well as the Revised Recovery Plan for Hawaiian Forest Birds (USFWS 2006, p. viii).
 At the time of listing, observations of only two individuals had been reported during that century (USFWS 1983, p.
 3).
 The last confirmed observation (based on independent expert opinion and physical evidence) of the species was in 1899 (Eliphick et al. 2010, p.
 620).
-Two 5-year status reviews have been completed, in 2010 (initiated on April 11, 2006; see 71 FR 18345) and 2019 (initiated on February 13, 2015; see 80 FR 8100).
-The 2010 review did not recommend a change in status, though there was some information indicating the species was already extinct.
-The 5year status review completed in 2019 recommended delisting due to extinction based on consideration of additional information about the biological status of the species, included in the discussion below (USFWS 2019, pp. 4-5, 10).
+The latest 5-year status review completed in 2019 recommended delisting due to extinction based on consideration of additional information about the biological status of the species, as discussed below (USFWS 2019, pp. 4-5, 10).

 The historical record provides little information on the life history of Kauai nukupuu (USFWS 2006, p.
 2-89).
-There is no specific information on the lifespan or breeding biology of Kauai nukupuu, although it is presumed to be similar to its closest relative, akiapolaau (Hemignathus munroi, listed as Hemignathus wilsoni), a honeycreeper from the island of Hawaii.
-Similar to the akiapolaau, the Kauai nukupuu uses its bill to extract invertebrates from epiphytes, bark, and wood.
+There is no specific information on the lifespan or breeding biology of Kauai nukupuu, although it is presumed to be similar to its closest relative, akiapolaau (Hemignathus munroi, listed as H. wilsoni), a honeycreeper from the island of Hawaii.
 The last confirmed observation (based on independent expert opinion and physical evidence) of Kauai nukupuu was in 1899 (Eliphick et al. 2010, p.
 620); however, there was an unconfirmed observation in 1995 (Conant et al. 1998, p.
 14).

 II.
-Information on Detectability, Survey Effort, and Time Since Last Detection slightly longer than the bird's head.
+Information on Detectability, Survey Effort, and Time Since Last Detection Species Detectability

+Kauai nukupuu was a medium-sized, approximately 23-gram (0.78-ounce), Hawaiian honeycreeper (family Fringillidae, subfamily Drepanidinae) with an extraordinarily thin, curved bill, slightly longer than the bird's head.
 The lower mandible was half the length of the upper mandible.
-Adult male plumage was olive-green with a yellow head, throat, and breast, whereas adult female and immature plumage consisted of an olive-green head and yellow or vellowish gray under-parts (USFWS 2006, p.
+Adult male plumage was olive-green with a yellow head, throat, and breast, whereas adult female and immature plumage consisted of an olive-green head and yellow or yellowish gray under-parts (USFWS 2006, p.
 2-89).
 The long, curved, and extremely thin bill of Kauai nukupuu, in combination with its brightly colored plumage, would have made this bird highly detectable to ornithologists and birders had it persisted (USFWS 2006, p.
 2-89).
 No subsequent sightings or vocalizations have been documented since the unconfirmed sighting in 1995, despite extensive survey efforts.